MATTHEW P. HUGHES, executive DIRECTOR

 Jeff has participated in numerous Leadership Training and Quality Improvement programs to increase understanding, such as: IMPACTU, an Improvement Science Leadership through STRIVE Partnership and Cincinnati Children’s Hospital Medical Center.
 Also, AALDP/Urban Leaders, an African American Leadership Development Program whose purpose is to develop a pool of men and women of color from various backgrounds with interest in, and leadership capacity for, effectively addressing ongoing and emerging corporate and community issues.

-In addition to his extensive Higher Education and Social Service experience, Jeff is a Life Member and Midwestern Regional Registrar for Alpha Phi Alpha Fraternity, Inc. He is also a 6 year sitting member of the Alumni Board of Directors at Northern Kentucky University and a founding member of the Black Alumni Council where he serves as the President – Elect.
+In addition to his extensive Higher Education and Social Service experience, Jeff is a Life Member and Midwestern Regional Registrar for Alpha Phi Alpha Fraternity, Inc. He is past member of the Alumni Board of Directors at Northern Kentucky University and a founding member of the Black Alumni Council.

 Kimberly Lampl, DIRECTOR of tutoring and special programs